Erastuskanyatta/Website-vs-Web-app/index.md

 #### 2. Reasons for creation

  The website is mostly meant for the universe.
-This means that all end-users can access them.
+This means that information can be accessed by anyone publicly.

 Unlike a website, the web app is meant for interaction with the end-users.
 This means that the end-user must provide some details to use a web app.
 Without the required details, data might not be available.